Non-breaking space

-In word processing and digital typesetting, a non-breaking space, also called NBSP, required space, hard space, or fixed space (in most typefaces, it is not of fixed width), is a space character that prevents an automatic line break at its position.
+In word processing and digital typesetting, a non-breaking space, also called NBSP, required space, hard space, or fixed space (in most typefaces, (Note: with the exception of Monospaced fonts) it is not of fixed width), is a space character that prevents an automatic line break at its position.
 In some formats, including HTML, it also prevents consecutive whitespace characters from collapsing into a single space.
 Non-breaking space characters with other widths also exist.

+Behavior

+Despite having layout and uses similar to those of the standard space character, it differs in contextual behavior.

+Text-processing software generally assumes that an automatic line break may be inserted anywhere a space character occurs; a non-breaking space prevents this from happening, if it is supported by the software.

+To show the effect of the non-breaking space in text, the following words have been separated with non-breaking spaces.
+No matter the width of the window, no line breaks are displayed: